Social contribution

 Our Social Performance Framework guides our approach as we seek to build trust, share timely information about our activities and understand the expectations of the communities where we are active.

-Woodside tracks its performance against these plans by utilising a social performance dashboard updated quarterly and shared with leaders within Woodside.
+Woodside tracks its performance against these plans using a social performance dashboard updated quarterly and shared with leaders within Woodside.
 It includes the review of social performance, and considers emerging trends, community indicators and stakeholder sentiment.
 It is used to assist the business in understanding community needs and aspirations and growing knowledge of social performance priorities within our teams and employees.

 As stakeholder expectations continue to evolve, ensuring the business is informed of the key social risks and opportunities is a key enabler to effective management and protection of our social licence to operate.
-Integrating and embedding social performance into strategy, processes and culture will be a continued focus throughout 2025.
+Integrating and embedding social performance into strategy, processes and culture will be a continued focus throughout 2026.

 Understanding community concerns